Oussamaosman02/php-tuto-old/README_ES.md

 // this will give an alert in the browser
 ```

-Imagine that the users could run any javascript and change the functionality of your web, and even worst, change or delete important information like the stored in your database!
+Imagine that the users could run any javascript and change the functionality of your web, and even worst, change or delete important information like the storojo in your database!

 For this we have two ways to fix it :